 Hike the Trails:

 Canyons, ancient volcanoes and impossibly blue lagoons… the landscapes of the “Quilotoa Loop” will take your breath away.
-There is no official route, but there are 200km of well-trodden trails in the area, so you can choose your own way to explore the incredible area.
+Previously, there was no official route and with 200km of well-trodden trails in the area, you could just choose your own way to explore the incredible area.
 Now however, owing to the increasing popularity of this hike, the official trail is marked on maps.me.

 You don’t need a guide to hike the Quilotoa Loop (but you can hire one easily if you want) and there is no fee, making it a popular activity for independent and adventurous backpackers.
 The segment from Chugchillan to Quilotoa crater is the most impressive and should not be missed, even if you have only one day to explore.

 Food, clothes, handicrafts, animals; everything you can think of can be bought on the markets here.
 If you don’t like hiking, consider taking a bus to Sigchos or Saquisili which are the sites of famous markets.
 Don’t miss the interesting Guantualo Animal Market (every Monday) that you can visit during your Quilotoa trek.

 One hour from Latacunga, the little village of Tigua is home to the ‘Tigua Paintings’ art movement.
 The art is painted onto sheep canvas by local artists who express local life and indigenous legends with vibrant colors.
 You can visit the galleries and even buy a painting as a souvenir of your trip.